danielcoblentz/IBM-Machine-Learning-Capstone/readME.md

 ## There are a few different ways you can view this project:

-1) Check the app deployed on Heroku [here]()!
-As a note there are 3 models that are avaible for doing recommendations I do plan on adding more more of the models from the notebooks when I have time :)
+1) Check the app deployed on Render [here](https://ibm-machine-learning-capstone.onrender.com)!
+As a note there are 4 models that are avaible for doing recommendations I do plan on adding more more of the models from the notebooks when I have time :)

-2) Second you can go into the labs folder and check the notebooks they contain all model definitions, tests and a summary of their contents.
+2) Second you can go into the notebooks folder and check the notebooks they contain all model definitions, tests and a summary of their contents.
 I do recommend to open these in google colab.

 3) Or you can run it locally on your own system by folowing these steps below.